 It’s also important to remember that if you include an image file as an attachment, many spam filters and virus checkers will junk your email because it has an attachment.

-On the other hand, if you simply include a link to a graphic file hosted elsewhere, that will increase your text:html ratio, which can also cause problems, but we’ll talk about that another day.
+On the other hand, if you simply include a link to a graphic file hosted elsewhere, that will increase your text:link ratio, which can also cause problems.
+So can an out-of-balance text:code ratio generally.

-The messge here is to be aware of your text:image ratio – don’t go sending a bunch of images with relatively little text.
-And if you think about it, for most commercial email – such as an email marketing campaign – there should be more text than images anyways.
+The message here is to be aware of your text:image ratio (and text:link ratio).
+Don’t go sending a bunch of images with relatively little text.
+And if you think about it, for most commercial email – such as an email marketing campaign, or ecomm email – there should be more text than images anyways.
 There should also be more text than links.
 Because it is copy which convinces.
 And it is copy which compels.
 And that’s what your email needs to do to keep getting delivered to the inbox (and to keep generating sales): convince and compel.

-Unfortunately there is no hard and set rule as to what a safe ratio is, but a good rule of thumb for general email marketing is to have at least 200 words for every link and/or image, and a good rule of thumb for ecomm is that you want at least one paragraph of text for every image.
+Unfortunately there is no hard and set rule as to what a safe ratio is, but a good rule of thumb for general email marketing is to have at least 200 words for every link and/or image, and a good rule of thumb for ecomm is that you want at least one paragraph of text for every image and every link.

 In the end, the bottom line is that you should err on the side of being judicious with your use of images and links in email, and remember: email is the place to drive people to your website; your website is the place for all of those pretty images and any links that don’t go to your own site.